spork-it/spork-lang/README.md

 > Note: Spork includes specialized `IntVector` and `DoubleVector` types.
 These support the Buffer Protocol but need further testing and benchmarking to verify zero-copy interop performance (promising early results).

+[Benchmarks](docs/BENCHMARKS.md) are available in the `docs/` folder for more detailed performance characteristics of Spork's data structures.

 ## Roots

 *   **Clojure:** The primary inspiration for our syntax and the sequence abstraction.
 We admire Clojure's discipline, but Spork is native to Python, not a JVM port.